By Eric Johnson

-Even if the passage in 2 Samuel says that God provided the way for David to practice polygamy (and I’m not admitting it did), this does not automatically condone the polygamy of men such as Abraham, Jacob, Solomon, or any other Old Testament figure.
-This is because this 2 Samuel passage is speaking directly to David, so it cannot be considered an overall endorsement of polygamy.
+Finally, just for the sake of argument, let’s suppose that the passage in 2 Samuel is saying that God provided the way for David to practice polygamy.
+This would not automatically condone the polygamy of men such as Abraham, Jacob, Solomon, or any other Old Testament figure.
+The 2 Samuel passage is speaking directly to David, so it cannot be considered an overall endorsement of polygamy.
 Otherwise each of the points made in this passage (such as the houses of Israel and Judah given) would have to apply to every Old Testament patriarch.
 At best for those advocates of God-mandated polygamy, 2 Samuel can only be used to endorse David’s polygamy. . . but nobody else’s.

-With these five points under consideration, 2 Samuel 12 should not be considered a strong passage to use in support of plural marriage.
+With these seven points under consideration, 2 Samuel 12 should not be considered a strong passage to use in support of plural marriage.